Some of the numbers presented in this website may not be the most recent available

 The economy of Guadeloupe depends on tourism, agriculture and services but the territory is dependent upon France for subsidies and imports.

 The geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
-Thus Guadeloupe has no identified indigenous oil or gas resources, either onshore or offshore.
+Guadeloupe has no history of production and no exploration wells have ever been drilled on the islands or offshore.

 GUADELOUPE